Ten times yesterday. Eleven the day before. And it starts again today.

 Whether through silence or letting calls go to voicemail, not answering is the default for most families who haven't found another way.
 It protects your time in the moment.
 But it doesn't protect your peace.

-From their perspective, an unanswered call doesn't feel like silence—it feels like abandonment.
+From their perspective, an unanswered call doesn't feel like silence.
+It feels like abandonment.
 The next call comes sooner, louder, more urgent.
 The UCSF Memory and Aging Center notes that people with dementia "may feel threatened and become agitated" when they cannot reach a familiar voice.

 ResultThe calls don't stop.
 They escalate.